joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 8. Important Notes / Decisions Made:

 * Admin role is defined in Firestore at `users/{uid}/appData/userSpecificData` within a `profile` map, as `profile: { role: "admin" }`.
-* Feature flags are intended to be read-only in the current iteration of the admin panel.
+* Feature flags are intended to be read-only in the current iteration of the admin panel (manual changes to Firestore `app_config/feature_flags` or `features.json` still needed for modification by admin, unless `setFeatureFlag` in `featureFlagService.js` is enhanced for admin writes to Firestore, which it now does).
 * Error logs are stored in the `app_errors` Firestore collection.
 * The project uses the Firebase JavaScript SDK (Compat version - v8 style syntax).
 * The Admin Panel is a separate HTML page (`admin.html`) but shares Firebase configuration and some services (logging, feature flags) with the main Todo app.
-* Module loading initialization errors related to `LoggingService` were resolved by removing top-level "module loaded" logs and fixing a circular dependency with `feature_user_accounts.js` via an explicit initializer for Firestore logging in `LoggingService`.
-* The `isFeatureEnabled` function in `featureFlagService.js` was updated to check for feature flag keys both with and without the "Feature" suffix to align with how `main.js` was deriving flag names for checks.
-* The UI version display was fixed by ensuring `uiRendering.renderAppVersion()` is called in `main.js` *after* `versionService.loadAppVersion()` has completed.
-* The initial styling of smart view filter buttons was fixed by an explicit call to `uiRendering.styleSmartViewButtons()` in `main.js` after all initializations.
-* The `SyntaxError` related to `getAllFeatureFlags` was resolved by ensuring the function was correctly exported from the `featureFlagService.js` file being loaded by the browser.
+* `loggingService.js` has been enhanced to send more detailed logs to Firestore for `ERROR` and `CRITICAL` levels.
+* A "Send Test Error" button was added to `admin.html` and corresponding logic to `admin_main.js` to test the error logging pipeline.
+* Corrected Firestore security rule for `app_errors` to allow admins to read based on the correct path: `get(/databases/$(database)/documents/users/$(request.auth.uid)/appData/userSpecificData).data.profile.role == 'admin'`.